 The Victor Harbor Harness Racing club is operated by a team of volunteers, who all have a passion for the harness racing industry.
-The club hosts three race meets per year, however a number of local trainers utilise the track at Morgan Park all year round in preparations for races across the state.
+The club hosts two race meets per year, however a number of local trainers utilise the track at Morgan Park all year round in preparations for races across the state.

 The original track was built at Malin Avenue at Encounter Bay and the inaugural meeting was held on January 22, 1948, with South Australian Trotting league president Mr JJ Rice cutting the ribbon to open the new raceway.